SeanCravener/wgu-java-frameworks-project/README.md

     3. File: Part.java - Line 56 to Line 57 - Added default minimum and maximum inventory values to constructor.
     4. File: Part.java - Line 92 to Line 107 - Added getters and setters for newly added fields, minInv and maxInv.
     5. File: Part.java - Line 120 to Line 126 - Added method to enfore that the inventory is at the minimum or maximum values.
-    6. File: BootStrapData.java - Line 108 to Line 117 - Modified the sample parts invetory to include minimum and maximum inventory values.
+    6. File: BootStrapData.java - Line 101 to Line 110 and Line 155 to Line 164 - Modified the sample parts invetory to include minimum and maximum inventory values.
-    7. File: InhousePartForm.html - Line 43 to Line 65 - Added fields for setting minimum and maximum inventory values.
+    7. File: InhousePartForm.html - Line 48 to Line 67 - Added fields for setting minimum and maximum inventory values.
 Also set up to display error message.
-    8. File: OutsourcedPartForm.html - Line 43 to Line 65 - Added fields for setting minimum and maximum inventory values.
+    8. File: OutsourcedPartForm.html - Line 46 to Line 66 - Added fields for setting minimum and maximum inventory values.
 Also set up to display error message.
     9. File: application.properties - Line 5 - Renamed file for the persistant storage from "spring-boot-h2-db102" to "skateboard-warehouse-inventory".
     10. File: OutsourcedPartServiceImpl.java - Line 52 - Added call to enforceValidInventory() to enfore that the inventory is set at either the minimum or maximum invetory values.
     11. File: InhousePartServiceImpl.java - Line 54 - Added call to enforceValidInventory() to enfore that the inventory is set at either the minimum or maximum invetory values.
+    12. File: mainscreen.html - Line 60 to Line 61 and Line 70 to Line 71 - Added extra columns to display a part's minimum and maximum inventory.

 H. Add validation for between or at the maximum and minimum fields.
 The validation must include the following:; -Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.; -Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.; -Display error messages when adding and updating parts if the inventory is greater than the maximum.